 Data description

-I compared the properties of a simulated dataset of lake areas against that of the HydroLAKES dataset (Messager et al. 2016).
+I compared the properties of a simulated dataset of lake areas (described below) against that of the HydroLAKES dataset (Messager et al. 2016).
 HydroLAKES was created as a compilation of existing broad scale lake datasets including the SRTM Water Body Data (Slater et al., 2006) and contains information on lakes between 0.1 and 500 km2.
 The total area of the HydroLAKES dataset is 2.67 mil. km2.

 Model overview